Derangements in wreath products of permutation groups: Background

 \section{Background}

-If $G\leq \sym_n$ is a transitive subgroup and $n\geq 2$, then the Orbit-Counting Theorem implies that $\Der(G)$ is non-empty, see~\cite[Theorem 4]{Serre}.
-Given a transitive permutation group $G\leq \sym_n$, its \emph{rank} $r$ is the number of orbits of a point-stabiliser on $[n]$.
+If $G\leq \sym_n$ is a transitive subgroup and $n\geq 2$, then the Orbit-Counting Theorem implies that $\Der(G)$ is non-empty; {this result is due to Jordan, see~\cite[Theorem 4]{Serre}.} Given a transitive permutation group $G\leq \sym_n$, its \emph{rank} $r$ is the number of orbits of a point-stabiliser on $[n]$.
 For such a $G$, the following bounds hold: